harrislapiroff/chromamine.com/src/posts/origin-of-the-wowee.md

 >
 > _The entry into the swing of ph 2 was suggested (independently, so far as I know) by Merilee Karr and Gene Hubert.
 I like to give it a snappy interpretation and call it "wowee" when so danced._

-I didn't actually procure a hard copy of the book to confirm (yet) just a rogue PDF floating around the internet, but I'm now confident enough that this is the origin of the phrase and now *I've* documented it on the internet to correct the record.
+I didn't actually procure a hard copy of the book to confirm (yet) just a rogue PDF floating around the internet, but I'm now confident enough that this is the origin of the figure name and now *I've* documented it on the internet to correct the record.

 Also, ack!
 Chris Page's "Roll Twelve" even notes that it's based on a dance, "[Roll Eleven][]," by Sue Rosen and Larry Jennings!
 I should have followed that thread sooner.